HemulGM/DelphiOpenAI/README.md

 Delphi 10.4+ is required to work with the library.
 It is possible to build under 10.3.
 This library is a TOpenAI class for the main TComponent for more convenient work.

-*This is an unofficial library.
+❗*This is an unofficial library.
 OpenAI does not provide any official library for Delphi.*

 **Coverage**